-- TM.1 A detailed Traffic Management Plan (TMP) or plans shall be prepared for the Project or relevant Project stage by a suitably qualified person. - TM.2 The TMP(s) shall describe the measures that will be taken to avoid, remedy or mitigate the traffic effects associated with construction of the Project or Project stage.
-In particular, the TMP(s) shall describe: - (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery;
+- TM.1 A detailed Traffic Management Plan (TMP) or plans shall be prepared for the Project or relevant Project stage, either as part of the CMP or as a standalone plan, and shall be prepared by a suitably qualified person. - TM.2 The TMP(s) shall describe the measures that will be taken to avoid, remedy or mitigate the traffic effects associated with construction of the Project or Project stage.
+In particular, the TMP(s) shall describe: - (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity at peak hours during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain, where practicable, existing vehicle access to property where practicable, or to provide alternative access arrangements; - (e) Measures to maintain, where practicable, pedestrian and cyclist movements and reduce the impact on mobility impaired users access on roads and footpaths adjacent to the construction works.
+Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (f) Measures to manage any potential effects on school children at / around education facilities; and - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, and reserves and Western Springs Stadium; and - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
+If safety or operational issues are evident, measures to be implemented to address these issues; - (i) Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (j) The availability of on-street and off-street parking if the designated site provide is unable to accommodate all contractor parking.
+This will shall include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand. - TM.3 The TMP(s) shall be consistent with the New Zealand Transport Agency Code of Practice for Temporary Traffic Management which applies at the time of construction.

-- (d) Measures to maintain, existing vehicle access to property where practicable, or to provide alternative access arrangements; - (e) Measures to maintain pedestrian and cyclist movements and reduce the impact on mobility impaired users on roads and footpaths adjacent to the construction works.
-Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (f) Measures to manage any potential effects on children at / around education facilities; - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, reserves and Western Springs Stadium; - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
-If safety or operational issues are evident, measures to be implemented to address these issues; - (i) Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (j) The availability of on-street and off-street parking if the designated site is unable to accommodate all contractor parking.
-This shall include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand. - TM.3 The TMP(s) shall be consistent with the New Zealand Transport Agency Code of Practice for Temporary Traffic Management which applies at the time of construction. - TM.4 Any damage in the road corridor directly caused by heavy vehicles entering or exiting construction sites shall be repaired as soon as practicable or within an alternative timeframe to be agreed with Auckland Transport.
+TM.3A Any damage in the road corridor directly caused by heavy vehicles entering or exiting construction sites within the designated land shall be repaired as soon as practicable or within an alternative timeframe to be agreed with Auckland Transport.

-Mt Albert War Memorial Reserve Car Park Site
+Public carparking at Mt Albert War Memorial Reserve Car Park Site